SonarSource/sonarqube/server/sonar-docs/src/pages/extend/adding-coding-rules.md

 * one of the following:
    * **Noncompliant Code Example** - same as for Bug, Vulnerability and Code Smell rules. some code can be added to give an example of dangerous context.
 For example: putting a password in an insecure cookie.
-   * **Questionable Code Example** - use this instead of "Noncompilant code example" when the Hotspot highlights some code which is not dangerous but might be the source of some vulnerability.
+   * **Sensitive Code Example** - use this instead of "Noncompilant code example" when the Hotspot highlights some code which is not dangerous but might be the source of some vulnerability.
 Example: an opening Socket.
 * **See** (optional) -  same as for Bug, Vulnerability and Code Smell rules.
 * **Deprecated** (optional) -  listing replacement rules with links.